 Guidelines For API Documentation

-Record all Request and Responses There is never too much information provided in the API documentation.
+Let's list out some of the best practices to make your documentation truly sparkle for developers and decision-makers. - Record all Request and Responses There is never too much information provided in the API documentation.
 Users are unlikely to finish it in a single sitting regardless.
 When a user first begins using your API, they probably require some assistance until they have incorporated it into their workflow.
-Talk about things as simple as signing up, this may soud really simple, I mean who doesn’t know how to sign up but it is neccessary.
+Talk about things as simple as signing up, this may sound really simple, I mean who doesn't know how to sign up but it is neccessary.

-Arm your Documentation with Resources You can give your customers more data and resources to help them use your API successfully and make their journey swift.
+You can give your customers more data and resources to help them use your API successfully and make their journey swift.
 The goal of a great API documentation is to help customers and prospects succeed with your API as soon as possible.
 It goes beyond the fundamental text provided.
 You can add to your documentation by using extra sources and tools.

-The Quick Start Guide The Getting Started manual gives a thorough explanation of how to use your API right now.
+The Getting Started manual gives a thorough explanation of how to use your API right now.
 The focus of the guide should be on helping users succeed with your API as soon as possible and providing them with support along the way.
 This will give readers an excellent overview of integrating and using their API.

-SDKs and Libraries Developers can quickly call many resources thanks to code libraries.
+Developers can quickly call many resources thanks to code libraries.
 Developers will feel more at ease using your API if there are quick and simple ways to use it in several languages.
 SDKs are challenging to create and are not necessary for launch, but they can significantly increase API use.
 Having SDKs is a fantastic method to interact with the developer community if your business strategy is based on a public or open API paradigm.
 In such a case, there is a significant probability that if developers see value in your SDKs and APIs, they will build upon it or add more libraries.
 The Swagger Codegen project enables teams to quickly create SDKs from their API documentation.

-Interactive Console Encourage potential customers to check what they read in the API documentation using the API console right away.
+Encourage potential customers to check what they read in the API documentation using the API console right away.
 A console makes getting started quick and easy, with no risk to the consumer.
 Experimentation is powerful.
 The work required to build a console or sandbox environment for users to interact with your API is rather low, but it can greatly aid engineers in understanding the value of your API graphically.
 Many organizations, including Microsoft and GitHub, provide interactive consoles for experimenting with their API services.

 Mistakes to AVOID